-By: April Huffman, MSc.
+By April Huffman, MSc.

 Hey!
 What is that thing?
 Did the ballyhoo choke on its last dinner?
 Or is it a mini sea monster?
-Anyone experienced in dealing with ballyhoo that come from the Gulf and Atlantic waters off of south Florida has seen them..the creepy whitish creatures inside the ballyhoo’s mouth.
+Anyone experienced in dealing with ballyhoo that come from the Gulf and Atlantic waters off of south Florida has seen them: the creepy whitish creatures inside the ballyhoo’s mouth.

 This large number of species makes them the most abundant crustaceans on earth.
 Only a few species out of the 10,000 are parasitic.
 Parasitic isopods are host-specific; that is, they seek out only certain species in which to pass their lives.
-Once attached to the host, they make their living by sucking bodily fluids and blood from their host.
-Our isopod G. hemiramphi is so specialized it can only live in two specific places in one fish species: the gills and the mouth of the ballyhoo.
+Once attached to the host, they survive by sucking bodily fluids and blood from their host.
+G. hemiramphi is so specialized that it only lives in two places: the gills and mouth of the ballyhoo.